faberjs/faber-cli/README.md

 #### Flags (optional)

-- `--dry` – Simulate the actions without making any changes. (_DRY_ stands for **_Don't Run Yet_**).
-- `--keep-git` – Prevent removal of the .git folder.
-Useful to check what has changed on the original boilerplate using git tools.
-- `--use-existing` – Skip the prompt to use the existing folder.
-Useful when working on a boilerplate.
+- `--use-existing` (bool) – If the folder already exists, skip the prompt and continue with the existing folder, without cloning the repository.
+- `--override-existing` (bool) – If the folder already exists, skip the prompt and deletes the existing folder before cloning the repository.
+- `--branch` (string) – Name of the git branch to retrieve from the repository.
+If not defined, uses the default branch (usually named `main` or `master`).
+- `--data` (string) – Encoded JSON data to be passed to the script.
+- `--no-preview` (bool) – Do not show the JSON data preview.
+- `--deep-preview` (bool) – Show the JSON data preview with all the properties and array items expanded.
+- `--no-results` (bool) – Do not show the actions' results.

 #### What does it do?